The BOI report filing deadline is 12/31/2024. Let us manage it all for you with our report filing service.

 Roth IRA Distribution

 The Taxpayer Relief Act of 1997 introduced the Roth IRA.
-The Roth IRA is an after-tax IRA which allows any U.S. person with earned income under a set income threshold to make after-tax contributions up to $6,500 or $7,500 if age 50 or older for 2023.
-So long as any Roth IRA has been opened at least five years and the account holder is at least age 59 1/2, all distributions are tax free.
+The Roth IRA is an after-tax IRA that allows any U.S. person with earned income under a set income threshold to make after-tax contributions up to $6,500 or $7,500 if age 50 or older for 2023.
+So long as any Roth IRA has been opened at least five years and the account holder is at least age 59 1/2, all distributions are tax-free.

 Because contributions have already been taxed, you can withdraw them at any time without tax or penalty.
 Earnings are subject to the above rules to be deemed a qualified distribution.
 If the distribution is unqualified, meaning you do not satisfy the conditions above, the distribution is subject to tax and an early withdrawal penalty, if applicable.